This vegan trail mix snack recipe is super fast and simple to prepare.

-Trail mix is the ideal plant-based vegan snack for when you need a quick energy boost or afternoon pick-me-up especially for when you are on-the-move.
+Trail mix is the ideal plant-based snack for when you need a quick energy boost or afternoon pick-me-up and especially good for when you are on-the-move.

 A common issue for those new to plant-based and vegan diets is eating enough to feeling full.
-For many people incorporating more calorie and nutrient dense foods is the answer.
+For many people incorporating more calorific but nutrient dense foods can help.

-Check out this interview with plant-based Dr Greger for more amazing information!
+Check out this interview with plant-based Dr Greger for more information on nuts and appetite.

-Gorp was used as the name states as a snack for trail walkers.
+Gorp was used as the name suggests as a snack for trail walkers.